-The JURASSIC model was first described by Hoffmann et al. (2005) and Hoffmann et al. (2008), discussing the retrieval of chlorofluorocarbon concentrations from Michelson Interferometer for Passive Atmospheric Sounding (MIPAS) observations aboard ESA's Envisat.
-Hoffmann et al. (2009), Weigel et al. (2010), and Ungermann et al. (2012) applied JURASSIC for trace gas retrievals from infrared limb observations of the Cryogenic Infrared Spectrometers and Telescopes for the Atmosphere -New Frontiers (CRISTA-NF) aircraft instrument.
-Hoffmann and Alexander (2009), Meyer and Hoffmann (2014), and Meyer et al. (2018) extended JURASSIC for nadir observations and applied the model for retrievals of stratospheric temperature from et al. (2016) used the model to analyze AIRS observations of volcanic aerosols.
+The JURASSIC model was first described by Hoffmann et al. (2005) and Hoffmann et al. (2008), discussing the retrieval of chlorofluorocarbon concentrations from Michelson Interferometer for Passive Atmospheric Sounding (MI-PAS) observations aboard ESA's Envisat.
+Hoffmann et al. (2009), Weigel et al. (2010), and Ungermann et al. (2012) applied JURASSIC for trace gas retrievals from infrared limb observations of the Cryogenic Infrared Spectrometers and Telescopes for the Atmosphere - New Frontiers (CRISTA-NF) aircraft instrument.
+Hoffmann and Alexander (2009), Meyer and Hoffmann (2014), and Meyer et al. (2018) extended JURASSIC for nadir observations and applied the model for retrievals of stratospheric temperature from Atmospheric InfraRed Sounder (AIRS) observations aboard NASA's Agua satellite.
+Hoffmann et al. (2014) and Hoffmann et al. (2016) used the model to analyze AIRS observations of volcanic aerosols.
 Preusse et al. (2009) and Ungermann et al. (2010a) applied JURASSIC for tomographic retrievals of stratospheric temperature from high-resolution limb observations.
 Ungermann et al. (2010b) and Ungermann et al. (2011) extended JURASSIC for tomographic retrievals of high-resolution aircraft observations of the Global Limb Imager of the Atmosphere (GLORIA) instrument.
 Griessbach et al. (2013, 2014, 2016) extended JURASSIC to allow for simulations of scattering of infrared radiation on aerosol and cloud particles.